Rugved2204/OOPS/README.md

-# This repository contains the javav code for basic oops implementation
+This repository contains the java code for basic oops implementation